Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 If it still fails, then you can send your problem description to appropriate mailing lists or news-groups.
 Send me a copy in order to be sure I will receive it.
-Obviously, a bug in the driver code is possible.
+Obviously, a bug in the woke driver code is possible.

      My email address: Gerard Roudier <groudier@free.fr>